Great-Sun-Group/greatsun-dev/devEnvNext.md

 # Credex-Dev Next Steps Workplan

 ## 1. Review and Test Changes
+- [x] Update Dockerfile to fix user creation issue
+- [x] Update init-environment.sh script
-- [ ] Create a new Codespace or set up local environment
+- [ ] Create a new Codespace or set up local environment with updated files
 - [ ] Verify all services (credex-core, credex-bot, credex-dev) start correctly
 - [ ] Test the integration of all components